 There’s no better advice than this in life, especially when it comes to work.
 We all start in life thinking that we can do everything.
 Yes, it’s good to be persuasive and ambitious, but not up to a point where stress stands in your way.
 Sooner or later, you have to accept that you can’t – and should not have to – do everything on your own.

 Learn to delegate.
 The sooner you do, the better it will be for you.
 I learned this while I was at school and couldn’t bear the pressure.
-Whenever I found myself too stressed to handle something, I used to get custom research paper writing services help.
 I would order a paper or a project, sit back and relax, or attend a party.
-Basically, I’ve learned to delegate.
+With time I realise that not only I don’t learn through that but it’s simply unfair towards those who study hard.

 5. Avoid the Three Enemies